Skip to main content

 A runtime / tool failure.
 The errorClass and harnessBug fields are filled at the emit site by running the failure through classifyError and isHarnessBug.
 A harnessBug: true event additionally fires a structured harness-bug alert.

 errorClass is typed string (not the RuntimeErrorClass union) because the executor runner also emits PolicyDenied for a brokered-tool denial, a non-fatal denial path that is not a runtime failure.
-Every other value is one of the seven error classes.
+Every other value is one of the eight error classes.

 Spans